 How was Prolotherapy Developed?

 A historical review shows that a version of this technique was first used by Hippocrates on soldiers with dislocated, torn shoulder joints.
 He would stick a hot poker into the front of the joint, and it would then miraculously heal normally.
 Of course, we don't use hot pokers today, but the principle is essentially the same - get the body to repair itself, an innate ability that the body has.
 In China, the ancient technique of bone pecking using a needle to gently peck the bone was the origin of Bone Pecking Regeneration Injection/Prolotherapy.
-Today TCM practitioners around the world are using modern TCM BONE PECKING REGENERATION INJECTION to help patients with chronic pain.

 The injection of sclerosing agents first began in the 1830's, when potent chemical irritants were used to treat hernias non-surgically.
 Prolotherapy in its most current form has been used for over 40 years and is currently used at 5 University centers.